jeffhowarth/ee-edu/src/methods/explain-symbology.md

 ### __:earth_americas: image with continuous data__

-If the image contains continuous or cyclical data, place a snapshot of the color gradient on the Map with labels that identify the minimum, maximum, and midpoint data value mapped to the gradient.
+If the image contains continuous or cyclical data, place a snapshot of the color gradient on the Map with labels that identify the minimum, maximum, and midpoint data value mapped to the color gradient.

 ```js
 // Make legend from image with continuous data.